Just received the first of two, today, excellent packed, fast shipment service.

 Problem Nr 7)

 Sorry, the cooler fan is definitely much too loud.
-It is a real relief to turn off the Amplitrex, and the fan noise stops.
+It is a real relief to turn off the Amplitrex, and then finally that loud fan stops.

 Problem Nr 8)